 Nothing provides better security than a fresh pair of eyes.
 In a military operation, it is rare to have the same sentry defend a specific military post forever.
-It’s the same with cyber security – you need to diversify your security providers to minimize the overall risk to your organization.
+It’s the same with a cyber security program – you need to diversify your security providers to minimize the overall risk to your organization.

 A leading cause of security breakdowns is a failure to mitigate vulnerabilities in your software, infrastructure or environment.
 While recent outbreaks of the WannaCry ransomware were contained by Enterprise Security groups within organizations, the threat itself was exposed by a software vulnerability that was exploited by attackers.
 Needless to say, this blurb focuses on application security programs of mid-large sized organizations and in addition, includes pointers for smaller organizations that would like to kick-start an enterprise security program.

 We can divide a typical security strategy to cover people, processes, technology and automation as shown in the following visual.